Ixcatl/fables_novasophonia/docs/catalog/paths.rst

     | **Controlled Environment**
     | When you throw a flask, use a hand pump, or attack with a natural ranged weapon, you may increase its terrain effect radius by one.
 In this way, targeted flasks are instead applied as a Burst(1) AoE.
 The resulting AoE may ignore a number of allies or squares within its effect radius up to your Bombardier rank.
-    | Natural ranged weapons cannot benefit from this if they only affect a single target, or don't have a flask effect.
+    | Natural ranged weapons cannot benefit from this if they only affect a single target.

     | **Efficient Reagents**
     | When crafting a flask, roll a d6.
 On a success, you make enough to fill a second flask at no cost beyond an additional container.